steedware/WarehouseManager/README.md

-# System Zarządzania Magazynem
+# Warehouse Management System

-## Opis
+## Description

-Kompleksowy system zarządzania magazynem napisany w Java z użyciem Spring Boot.
-Aplikacja umożliwia pełne zarządzanie produktami, lokalizacjami magazynowymi, śledzenie ruchów magazynowych oraz generowanie raportów.
+A comprehensive warehouse management system written in Java using Spring Boot.
+The application enables full management of products, warehouse locations, tracking of inventory movements, and report generation.

 ## Tech Stack